What Is the Coordination Tax?

 3. Teams are using more tools but coordinating less

 The average SMB uses 25–50 SaaS tools.
 Each one creates its own silo.
-The task lives in Asana, the conversation lives in Slack, the document lives in Notion, and the decision lives in nobody's memory.
+The task lives in Asana, the conversation lives in WhatsApp, the document lives in Notion, and the decision lives in nobody's memory.
+Teams don't need more tools.
+They need fewer seams between communication and execution.

 The Three Layers of Coordination Tax